pomerium/documentation/content/docs/get-started/fundamentals/core/tcp-routes.md

 # Build TCP Routes

-Now that you’ve built several routes, it's time to proxy TCP connections with Pomerium.
+Now that you've built several routes, it's time to proxy TCP connections with Pomerium.

-Specifically,  we’ll create a [Redis](https://redis.io/) service and route users to it with a TCP connection.
+Specifically,  we'll create a [Redis](https://redis.io/) service and route users to it with a TCP connection.

 :::note **Before You Start**

-Make sure you’ve completed the following tutorials:
+Make sure you've completed the following tutorials:

 - [**Get Started**](/docs/get-started/fundamentals/get-started)
 - [**Build a Simple Route**](/docs/get-started/fundamentals/build-routes)